Transferring to Alberta

 - Members in good standing in their province of origin before a transfer of membership will be accepted.

-*This policy is designed to ensure transfer applicants have an understanding of legislation and regulations in Alberta, including their obligations under the Engineering and Geoscience Professions Act.
+*This policy is designed to ensure transfer applicants understand legislation and regulations in Alberta, including their obligations under the Engineering and Geoscience Professions Act.
 Section 705 3(f) under Chapter 7 of the Canadian Free Trade Agreement (CFTA) permits provincial regulators to ensure certified professionals transferring in from another province or territory have knowledge of the measures maintained by the receiving province applicable to the practice of the occupation in that province.
-ASET requires certified members transferring to Alberta to complete the ASET PPE in order to demonstrate this knowledge.
+ASET requires certified members transferring to Alberta to complete the ASET PPE to demonstrate this knowledge.